akshat-sathiya/VideoCompressionSystem/README.md

 # VideoCompressionSystem
-Developed an efficient Video Compression System using an Encoder Decoder based model
+Developed an efficient Video Compression System using an Encoder Decoder based model using block skipping

+The project report can be accessed in /report.pdf

 Course project - EE604 - Odd Semester 2025